 Please fully review this section prior to the start of classes.

-The Copy Shop is responsible for printing course materials.
+The Law School Copy Shop is responsible for printing course materials.

-To give students the greatest flexibility, the Copy Shop can upload all course packs received to a class Canvas page upon your request, which will make the electronic version freely available to students enrolled in your class.
-If a student wants a hard copy, the Copy Shop is happy to print it for him or her, and the student can simply stop by the Copy Shop or go to the Copyshop Coursepack Online Ordering form to purchase the paper copy.
+To give students the greatest flexibility, the Copy Shop can upload all course packs to a class Canvas page upon your request, which will make the electronic version freely available to students enrolled in your class.
+If a student wants a hard copy, the Copy Shop can print it for them, and the student can stop by the Copy Shop or go to the Copyshop Coursepack Online Ordering form to purchase the paper copy.

 ALL duplicated and/or distributed course materials must abide by copyright law.
 Anything submitted for duplication or posting on reserve MUST be in the public domain or be covered by Fair Use guidelines, or you must obtain permission from the copyright holder to duplicate and distribute the material.
 There are no exceptions.
 The Copy Shop staff will submit materials they feel violate copyright law to the Ad Hoc Copyright Compliance Committee for review.
 Materials may be returned to you so that you may obtain the necessary permissions.
 See the Copy Shop's Copyright Policy page for details.